What Is A Notifiable Incident?

 Share Resource

 Notifiable incidents to Safe Work Australia now include events that pose a serious risk of psychological injury, or the very serious event of a suicide attempt related to the work environment.
-It is a step in the right direction that these notifications can be reviewed in order to prevent serious incidents from happening again.

-Understanding what constitutes a notifiable incident is crucial for maintaining workplace safety and compliance.
 A notifiable incident includes serious injuries, illnesses, or dangerous occurrences that must be reported to the appropriate regulatory authorities.
 These incidents often involve significant harm or potential risk to workers’ health and safety.

 Reporting hazards and incidents promptly and accurately is essential.
 It ensures that necessary measures are taken to prevent recurrence, helps in maintaining a safe working environment, and ensures compliance with legal and regulatory requirements.